JermyTan/NUSHOME/README.md

     - General FAQs
 - Settings
     - Update user credentials eg (course of study, year of study, mobile number, room number, etc)

+### Admin Features:
+- Create events
+    - Able to create events with image, title, date/time, venue and description, and push to firebase database
+- Delete events
+    - Able to delete events in database and the change is instanteously reflected on user's end
+- Edit events
+    - Edit the date/time, venue and description of events

 ### How are we different from similar platforms?